Richard Riakporhe: Professional career

 Riakporhe returned from a near two-year layoff to face Krzysztof Twardowski on 2 October 2021 in his first non-title bout since 28 July 2018.
 He won the fight by unanimous decision, with all three judges scoring the fight 79–72.
 A month later, Riakporhe beat Olanrewaju Durodola by a fifth-round technical knockout to capture the vacant WBC Silver cruiserweight title.

 Riakporhe was booked to face Fabio Turchi on 26 March 2022, in the main event of a BOXXER Fight Night card which was scheduled to take place at the Wembley Arena in London, England.
 Turchi withdrew from the bout on 9 March, due to injuries sustained in training, and was replaced by Deion Jumah.
 Riakporhe won the fight by knockout, flooring Jumah with a straight right to the body early in the eighth round.
 Riakporhe faced Turchi on the 11 June 2022, once again as the main event of a BOXXER card.
 Riakporhe extended his unbeaten record again in an IBF world title eliminator, flooring Turchi in the second round with a body shot.
 Turchi rose to his feet after the eight count, but with Turchi being visibly hurt, his corner threw in the towel.
 Referee Steve Gray stopped the fight 1:53 into the round.

 Riakporhe faced the former two-time WBO cruiserweight world champion Krzysztof Głowacki on 21 January 2023 (on the undercard of Chris Eubank Jr. vs. Liam Smith).
 He won the fight by a fourth-round technical knockout.

 On 15 June 2023, the IBF cruiserweight champion Jai Opetaia was ordered to make a mandatory title defense against Riakporhe.
 He entered into negotiations with Opetaia in lieu of Mateusz Masternak, who withdrew from a scheduled purse bid with the Australian the day before.
 Riakporhe withdrew from the negotiations on August 8, 2023, shortly before a scheduled purse bid hearing.

 Riakporhe challenged WBO cruiserweight champion Chris Billam-Smith at Selhurst Park in London, England, on 15 June 2024, but lost by unanimous decision.
 The ringside judges scored the contest 116–111, 115–112, 115–112.

 On his debut at heavyweight, Riakporhe beat Kevin Nicolas Espindola at Anb Arena, Riyadh, Saudi Arabia, when his opponent retired at the end of round four.

 He beat Tommy Welch by technical knockout in the second round at Tottenham Hotspur Stadium in London on 15 November 2025.

+On 11 April 2026, Riakporhe challenged Jeamie Tshikeva for the British heavyweight title at Tottenham Hotspur Stadium in London.
+He won by fifth round technical knockout to become a two-weight British champion.

 Outside of boxing

 Drawing from his experiences of a troubled upbringing, Riakporhe set up a company, Richard Riakporhe Foundation, which focuses on talking to schoolchildren on positive thinking and the dangers of knife crime.
 Riakporhe is a supporter of Crystal Palace.

+He is also a professional fashion model, having worked for brands such as Burberry.